 Heart circles – a special opportunity to share and listen from the heart.
 The profound openness that Heart Circle allows and the deep connections fostered there have made it one of the central and defining practices of Radical Faerie culture.

 Food – each day we we will cook together and share delicious vegan / vegetarian meals prepared in the long house kitchen.
 Different teams will take on the task of preparing lunch and dinner each day.
 If you would like to be the head chef for a meal, or just want to help chop the vegetables, there will be plenty of opportunities.

 All of the food provided for the event is vegetarian, with vegan options where possible.
 If you have any special dietary needs we’ll do our best to accommodate them.
 Let us know about any dietary restrictions on the booking form and make sure your needs are listed on the board in the kitchen at the event itself.
 If you’d like to bring any special foods we’ll be happy to provide space to store them for you.

-Various tasks that need to be done every day as well; washing dishes, setting tables, sweeping up, chopping wood etc. A great mantra is “if you see something that needs doing, why not be the one to do it!”
+Various tasks that need to be done every day such as; washing dishes, setting tables, sweeping up, chopping wood etc. A great mantra is “if you see something that needs doing, why not be the one to do it!”

 As well as that there will be an assortment of happenings… that may or may not include workshops, rituals, dancing, drumming, theatricality, music, art, sexuality, sensuality, card games, rumpuses, fancy dress and dresses, silence, solitude, serenity, chaos, noise, drama.
 Whatever else happens, we can guarantee that there will be magic!